la-belle-femme/annie-midterm-project/README01.md

 ## Setup Instructions

-Detailed instructions on how I set up the project environment:
+## Detailed instructions on how I set up the project environment:

 1- Set up my development environment:
 a.
 Created a new directory for my project: mkdir"name_of_my_directory", cd "name_of_my_directory"

+2- Virtual Environment

-2- a.
+a.
 Set up a virtual environment by creating a virtual environment with the command: python -m venv chatbot_env

 b.
 Activated the virtual environment with command: chatbot_env\Scripts\activate

 3- Installed required libraries with command:pip install openai psutil requests newsapi-python wolframalpha python-dotenv